-AFL is the latest edition to the Newington College Winter Sports program
+AFL is the latest addition to the Newington College Winter Sports program

 Newington AFL Program